- Anyone can get meningitis, but teens have a higher risk

 How does the vaccine work?

 The vaccine is made up of parts of the meningococcal bacteria that cannot cause infection.
-When you get the vaccine, your body makes antibodies to fight the meningococcal bacteria.
+After the vaccine is given, your body makes antibodies to fight the meningococcal bacteria.
 These antibodies then help protect your body from infection if you come in contact with someone who has meningococcal disease.

 When should I get the meningococcal vaccine?

 Most preteens (boys and girls) get a meningococcal vaccine when they are between 11-12 years old.
-A booster shot is recommended at age 16 or between 16-18.
+A booster shot is recommended at age 16 or between ages 16-18.

 Do I still need to get a booster shot if I got vaccinated when I was a preteen?

 Yes!
 Since the meningitis vaccine is thought to be effective for only about five years, you’ll need a booster vaccine about 4- 5 years after you got your first (meningococcal) vaccine.
 If you were 11 or 12 years old when you were vaccinated (against meningococcal disease), you should have a booster vaccine when you are 16-18 to make sure to protect yourself.
 If you missed your vaccine when you were a preteen, it’s not too late to get vaccinated.
 Talk with your primary care provider.
 It’s especially important to get vaccinated if you’ll be living in a dorm at college or if you are going into the military.
 Teens who are at high risk for meningitis should receive a booster shot every 5 years.
-College freshman living in dormitories who received the MPSV4 (another type of meningococcal vaccine) 5 or more years ago should receive a dose of MCV4.

 If you have been in close contact with someone who has been diagnosed with meningococcal disease, it’s important to tell your health care provider.
 Ask if you had the vaccine and if you need to take antibiotics or another vaccine.
 This is true even if you have been vaccinated!